D-Link: Backdoors

+In 2024-06-17 information about CVE-2024-6045 backdoor was disclosed.

+Vulnerabilities

 In January 2010, it was reported that HNAP vulnerabilities had been found on some D-Link routers.
 D-Link was also criticized for their response which was deemed confusing as to which models were affected and downplayed the seriousness of the risk.
 However the company issued fixes for these router vulnerabilities soon after.